 What assessors should do with a CI claim for GIST

 - Check their company’s critical illness definition to ensure GISTs are not excluded.

 - Ensure the clinical diagnosis of GIST was based on both pathological examination of the surgically removed tumor and appropriate immunohistochemical proof of a GIST (where available).

-- Review the pathology report of the resected tumour to assess size and mitotic index along with tumour location.
+- Review the pathology report of the resected tumor to assess size and mitotic index along with tumor location.

 - Read the clinical notes to determine if adjuvant biologic- or chemotherapy has been used, or if there is evidence of nodal or distant metastases.